-Fillers don't replace a facelift because they won't lift skin that has a lot of sagging, says plastic surgeon Hatem Abou-Sayed, MD, FACS, who practices in West Palm Beach, Fla.
+Fillers don't replace a facelift because they won't lift skin that has a lot of sagging, says plastic surgeon Hatem Abou-Sayed, MD, FACS, who practices in West Palm Beach, FL.
 "But if there's not a lot of skin laxity, fillers can replace lost volume, and that will contribute to a younger, more well-rested appearance."
 Here's a look at some of the most popular types.

 Hyaluronic fillers can also plump up thinning lips, restore volume to cheeks, fill under-eye hollows, and add definition to a slackening jawline.
 The effects remain visible anywhere from four months to a year, depending on the area treated.
 Results vary from person to person.
 If you don't like the result, hyaluronic acid fillers can be reversed with an injection of the enzyme hyaluronidase.

 Calcium hydroxylapatite microspheres, a compound similar to minerals found in the body, make up the main ingredient in Radiesse.
-Thicker than hyaluronic acid, it's most effective where more volume is needed -- to build up a weak chin, strengthen a jawline, pad sunken cheeks, or fill deep wrinkles.
+Thicker than hyaluronic acid, it's most effective where more volume is needed -- for instance, to build up a weak chin, strengthen a jawline, pad sunken cheeks, or fill deep wrinkles.
 Results last a year or longer.

 Collagen fillers often comes from cows (bovine) or human cells.
 The body slowly absorbs the collage over time so regular injections may be needed to maintain results.
 Hyaluronic fillers are now more commonly used than collagen.